matn7/CS-Notes/src/main/java/compact/TargetList.md

 - In summary, G1 GC is designed to handle large heap sizes, reduce GC pause times, using a combination of marking and copying, concurrent marking, and mixed collections to reclaim memory more efficiently.

-***

-## Microservices

-- A microservice architecture is a method of developing software systems in which complex applications are broken down into small, independent services that communicate with each other through APIs.
-- Each service runs a unique process and can be deployed, scaled, and managed independently.
-- This allows for more flexibility and scalability in the development and deployment of software systems.
-- The key characteristics of a microservice architecture include:
-    - Decentralized: Each service is its own independent unit with its own codebase, data store, and set of responsibilities.
-    - Loosely coupled: Services communicate with each other through APIs and do not share a common data store or codebase, making them less dependent on each other.
-    - Independent deployment: Services can be deployed, scaled, and managed independently, which allows for more flexibility and scalability.
-    - Automated testing: Services can be tested individually, which makes it easier to identify and fix issues.
-    - Polyglot: Services can be built using different programming languages, frameworks, and technologies, depending on the specific requirements of the service.
-    - Event-driven: Services communicate with each other by sending and receiving messages, which allows them to operate asynchronously and independently.
-    - Scalability: Services can be scaled up or down independently to handle changes in load.
-    - Resilience: Services are designed to be fault-tolerant and can continue to operate even if one or more services fail.
-    - Composability: Services can be composed to create complex applications.
-    - Observability: Services are designed to be observable, meaning that it is easy to understand how they are performing and troubleshoot issues.
-- There are many technologies that can be used to implement a microservice architecture.
-Some popular choices include:
-    - Containerization technologies:
-        - Docker and Kubernetes are commonly used to package and deploy services in a containerized environment.
-        - This allows for consistent and easy deployment of services across different environments.
-    - Service discovery and registration:
-        - Technologies like Netflix Eureka, Consul, and Zookeeper can be used to automatically discover and register services, making it easy for services to find and communicate with each other.
-    - API Gateway:
-        - Technologies like Kong, Tyk, and Netflix Zuul can be used to handle API requests and route them to the appropriate service.
-    - Message queues:
-        - Technologies like RabbitMQ, Apache Kafka, and AWS SQS can be used to enable asynchronous communication between services.
-    - Service Mesh:
-        - Istio, Linkerd, and Consul Connect are examples of service mesh technologies that can be used to manage service-to-service communication, load balancing, and traffic management.
-    - Cloud-Native Platforms:
-        - AWS, Google Cloud, and Azure offer their own microservices platform solutions.
-    - Programming languages and frameworks:
-        - Depending on the requirements of the services, different programming languages and frameworks can be used.
-        - For example, a service that performs image processing might be implemented in Python using the TensorFlow library, while a service that handles data storage might be implemented in Java using Spring Boot.
-    - Monitoring and logging: Technologies like Prometheus, Grafana, and ELK stack can be used to monitor and log the performance and behavior of services, making it easier to troubleshoot issues.

-***

 ## Postgres

 - PostgreSQL (often simply called "Postgres") is an open-source relational database management system.